The Importance of Voice Control in Senior Living

 This brings us to Sentrics and the Engage360 platform, which is built on Lex and comes with sentrics-built voice controls.
 Unlike other applications that require the residents to purchase Alexa or another voice control system, Engage360 has its own voice control and does not require any additional hardware to use.

 At the end of the day, voice control is the future.
-And Sentrics has harnessed the technology to empower residents.
+And Sentrics has harnessed this smart technology to empower residents.

 - Argentum.
 Integrating Voice-Activated Technology in Senior Living. https://www.argentum.org/magazine-articles/integrating-voice-activated-technology-in-senior-living/